8-9 September 2011

-After checkout, the monsoon rain hit, so I splashed out on a taxi back to the Hanoi Astoria hotel.
+That morning, I was set to leave the Hanoi Style Hotel (which I had been staying in as part of my tour to Ha Long Bay) and move back to the Hanoi Astoria Hotel.
+After checkout, the monsoon rain hit, so I splashed out on a taxi back.
 Thankfully, and yet unfortunately at the same time, it was so cheap that the driver didn’t have change for the note I passed him so I had to run and down the street, in the rain, looking for a working cash machine.
-I was happy to make it to my room.
+I was very relieved when I finally made it to my room.

 After a quick rest, I headed off to the Ho Chi Minh Mausoleum and, en-route, found the War Museum, which, like the War Remnants museum in Saigon, had many distressing images of the victims of Agent Orange.
-They were tough to see but definitely needed to be seen.
 As I left the museum, I wandered around the flag tower and over to the statue of Lenin, which were situated nearby.

-At the Mausoleum itself, I only stopped for a quick photo as hunger set in.
+I only stopped for a quick photo at the Mausoleum as hunger started to set in.
 I couldn’t see anywhere nearby that I fancied so I caught a taxi over to Dong Xuan market – or at least, I tried.
-As I hopped in the taxi, the driver started chatting away and was beeping his horn continuously.
-This didn’t concern me as everyone beeps all the time in Vietnam.
-However, then I noticed the meter jumping along with the horn.
-We hadn’t gone far and the price was rising quickly.
-I asked him to pull over and, for some reason, paid the price as I got out.
-I was still pretty far from the market but I wasn’t going to risk another taxi so I set off on foot.
+As I hopped in the taxi, the driver started chatting away and beeping his horn continuously.
+This didn’t concern me much as drivers beep all the time in Vietnam.
+However, I then noticed that every time the driver beeped, the meter jumped.
+We hadn’t gone far but the price was rising quickly.
+I asked him to pull over and, for some reason, paid the price on the meter as I got out instead of having an argument.
+I was still pretty far from the market but I wasn’t going to risk another taxi so instead I set off on foot.

-I finally arrived and picked up a couple of souvenirs before finding myself down by the lake.
+A while later, I finally arrived at the market and picked up a couple of souvenirs before finding myself down by the Lake Hoan Kiem.
 I ducked into the first restaurant I found and treated myself to a chicken sandwich.
-Just as I finished, the heavy rain fell again.
-As it cleared a little, I made a dash for it, only for the heavens to fully open again.
-In that moment, the sea of locals instantaneously changed into their waterproofs – kind of like Superman – but sadly I wasn’t quite so prepared.
+Just as I finished, the heavy rain started to fall again.
+I waited until it started to clear a little and made a dash for it, only for the heavens to fully open again.
+In that moment, the crowds of locals instantaneously changed into their waterproofs – kind of like Superman – but sadly I wasn’t quite so prepared and got drenched.

-Later, I emerged again from my hotel for dinner, back at Quan An Ngon, where I had some very tasty grilled pork and rice.
-Again, the restaurant was heaving with tourists but I was still served pretty quickly so I went back to the lake and got a Pina Colada at the Little Kitchen before it was time for bed.
+Later, I emerged again from my hotel for a tasty dinner of grilled pork and rice, back at the lantern filled Quan An Ngon, where I had been on my first night.
+Again, the restaurant was heaving with tourists but I was still served pretty quickly so I still had time to head back to the lake and get a Pina Colada at the Little Kitchen before it was time for bed.

-The next day was the day that I was due to set off on my guided tour through Laos and down to Bangkok.
-After a breakfast of eggs and bread, I checked out of the Astoria and headed over to ANOTHER hotel – the Anh Hotel on the other side of town.
+The next day was the day I was due to set off on my guided tour through Laos and Thailand.
+After a breakfast of eggs and bread, I checked out of the Astoria and headed over to yet another hotel – the Anh Hotel on the other side of town.
 After yesterday, I was hesitant to get a taxi so I hiked for about 40 minutes with my bag on my back, weighing me down in the heat.
 I finally made it to a slightly deserted area of town.
 It seemed quite far out but my room was nice so I wasn’t going to complain.

-I headed out for a lunch of fried noodles in the restaurant opposite, which came complete with Burberry-style tablecloths, before walking around the big lake close by a pagoda that was covered in Buddha statues.
-There was also a little temple/shrine which I looked around before heading back.
+I headed out for a lunch of fried noodles in the restaurant opposite, which came complete with Burberry-style tablecloths, before walking around the big lake close by and a pagoda covered in Buddha statues.
+There was also a little temple/shrine which I explored before heading back to the hotel.

 Finally, it was time to meet my tour guide and the rest of the group that I would be joining.
-The large group had started the tour in Bangkok, travelled through Cambodia and up Vietnam until they reached Hanoi.
+The large group had started the tour in Bangkok, travelled through Cambodia and up through Vietnam until they had reached Hanoi.
 I wish I could have joined it earlier.
-Altogether, we headed into town and I learned that only 4 of them would be continuing onto Laos, with the rest finishing in Hanoi.
+Altogether, we headed into town and I learned that only four of them would be continuing onto Laos – the rest were finishing in Hanoi.

-There were a multitude of flavours of both ice cream and sorbet and if you found yourself still hungry, there were further options of fruit and pancakes.
-The night may have descended into a competition which came down to a battle between two members of our group.
+There were a multitude of flavours of both ice cream and sorbet and, if you found yourself still hungry, there were further options of fruit and pancakes.
+The night descended into a competition which came down to a battle between two members of our group.
 The winning number of scoops was 30 and the loser was left sitting on a small stool with his head in his hands and a bin at his feet that thankfully did not need to be used in the end.
 I tapped out at 10 scoops, which was a poor show on my part.
-I generally have a pretty hearty appetite, so I assumed I could eat until closing time.
-I was too confident.
-In hindsight, I should have had a better strategy.
-But really, I still got my money’s worth.
+I generally have a pretty hearty appetite, so I assumed I could eat until closing time, but I was too confident.
+In hindsight, I should have had a better strategy, but at least I still got my money’s worth.